Primary Navigation Mobile

 • Rearward visibility not great

 This generation of Qashqai is a strict five-seater, too.
 There’s no direct replacement for the Qashqai +2 version with three rows of seats, but the Mk3 X-Trail is based on the same platform and fills that role effectively.
-Access to all five seats is easy enough and the middle seatbelt in the back row is built into the backrest, rather than hauling down from the ceiling.
+Access to all five seats is easy enough and the middle seatbelt in the back row is built into the backrest, rather than hanging out of the roof.

-Up front the seats feel comfortable and supportive over long journeys; the 2017 makeover added more comfortable chairs with new foam padding, better upper-body support and four-way adjustable lumbar support on high-spec models.
+Up front, the seats are comfortable and supportive on long journeys, and the 2017 makeover added more comfortable chairs with new foam padding, better upper-body support and four-way adjustable lumbar support on high-spec models.
 Top-trim Tekna+ models also get new latticework-effect Nappa leather, which feels very luxurious to sit in.
 Seat heating is available on some trims, too.

 White 2019 Nissan Qashqai front three-quarter driving